Vercise™ PC and Vercise Gevia™ Deep Brain Stimulator Systems

 - Speech or language difficulties

-- Subcutaneous hemorrhage or seroma (blood or fluid colletion under the skin, including the skin over the skull).
+- Subcutaneous hemorrhage or seroma (blood or fluid collection under the skin, including the skin over the skull)

 - Stroke resulting in temporary or permanent problems